eric-sm/eric-sm/README.md

 ## Career highlights
 * Developed the first website for the Chicago Cubs
-* Contributed to four startups that subsequently exited in an IPO (Diamond, DreamWorks SDK, GrubHub, Rent the Runway)
+* Contributed to four startups that subsequently exited in an IPO (DiamondCluster, DreamWorks, GrubHub, Rent the Runway)
 * Partnered to start FlyCleaners, an on-demand laudry and dry cleaning startup that employed over 250 at its peek

 ## Job History in Web Tech